bixycler/UniinfoNotes/pages/Brainstorm.md

 			- Varying $dt$ from ∞ -> 1 -> 0, we have the average (center of mass) $\bar{x} = E[f(t)]$ -> the function $x = f(t)$ itself  -> derivative $\dot{x} = f'(t)$
 		- [?]
 What's the relation to
 		  ((66875f13-3385-48d5-99b1-fb72dc53291d))
-	- DOING i, the internal imaginary impression that bridges the gap, complete the circle, reverts (reduces) the entropy of the external "real" world, is the internal image reflecting the external world. id:: 668d08c7-ec2d-4188-9745-6ccf643c9132 collapsed:: true
+	- $i$, the internal imaginary impression that bridges the gap, complete the circle, reverts (reduces) the entropy of the external "real" world, is the internal image reflecting the external world. id:: 668d08c7-ec2d-4188-9745-6ccf643c9132 collapsed:: true
 	  :LOGBOOK:
-	  CLOCK: [2024-07-09 Tue 16:38:07]
+	  CLOCK: [2024-07-09 Tue 16:38:07]--[2024-07-23 Tue 11:30:20] =>  330:52:13
 	  :END:
 		- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) this ((668d0827-7ff2-468c-b62c-3f1d072119ac))
 		  :LOGBOOK: